Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have been underdogs by 8 points or more two times this season and covered the spread once.
+- The Eagles have covered the spread once this year when underdogs by 8 points or more (in two chances).

-- Eastern Michigan's games this year have hit the over on five of 10 set point totals (50%).
+- Eastern Michigan's games this season have hit the over on five of 10 set point totals (50%).

-- When Eastern Michigan records more than 27.6 points, it is 3-2 against the spread and 5-1 overall.
+- Eastern Michigan is 3-2 against the spread and 5-1 overall in games when it scores more than 27.6 points.

-- Eastern Michigan is 4-2 against the spread and 6-1 overall when the team churns out more than 407.4 yards.
+- When Eastern Michigan churns out more than 407.4 yards, the team is 4-2 against the spread and 6-1 overall.

-- The Eagles have turned the ball over 12 times, one fewer times than the Chippewas have forced turnovers (13).
+- This season the Eagles have 12 turnovers, one fewer than the Chippewas have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.